astronomer/docs/learn/testing-airflow.md

 - Test DAGs automatically in a CI/CD pipeline.
 - Enable power users to test DAGs from the CLI.

 At a minimum, you should run DAG validation tests to check for [import errors](#prevent-import-errors).
-Additional tests can check things like custom logic, ensuring that `catchup` is set to False for every DAG in your Airflow instance, or making sure only `tags` from a defined list are used in the DAGs.
+Additional tests can check things like custom logic, ensuring that `catchup` is set to False for every DAG in your Apache Airflow® instance, or making sure only `tags` from a defined list are used in the DAGs.

 DAG validation tests apply to all DAGs in your Airflow environment, so you only need to create one test suite.